Proverbs 12:3

 Wickedness produces instability, but righteousness creates unshakable rootedness.

-3 A man shall not be established by wickedness, but the root of the righteous shall not be moved.
+3 A man cannot be established through wickedness, but the righteous cannot be uprooted.

 Wickedness produces instability, but righteousness creates unshakable rootedness.